Singapore-Internet-Watch/sg_telegram_channels/README.md

 Scripts:
 * `scrape_channels.py`: scraper for telegram channel information
     * [ ] TODO: multiprocessing to make it faster

-Data Files:
+    * [ ] TODO: script to concat all scraped data, flag channels that have been removed/no longer scrape-able Data Files:
 inputs:
 * `sample_list.txt`: a sample of 10 urls